 Technics SU-R1000 Reference Class Integrated Amplifier

 The new Technics SU-R1000 Amplifier is the first Integrated amplifier in the Reference Class at Technics, The solid metal housing with its extremely elegant brushed aluminium front is available in black or silver, in the centre of the top half there is a rotary encoder for the volume, to the left of it the standby button, a status LED and a 6.3 mm jack for headphones.
-To the right of the rotary encoder, an OLED display provides information about the most important parameters and the active input, which can be selected with another smaller rotary encoder on the far right.
+To the right of the rotary encoder, a display provides information about the most important parameters and the active input, which can be selected with another smaller rotary encoder on the right.
 Below that, almost the entire width of the front is taken up by classic VU meters.
 The SU-R1000 Integrated Amplifier develops two times 150 watts on speaker systems with an impedance of 8 ohms, it is a proud 300 watts per channel when the speakers have an impedance of only 4 ohms.

 The Technics SU-R1000 Integrated Amplifier includes a large number of exclusive technologies, such as the well-known JENO-Engine and LAPC, but also new ones such as ADCT, which should also help to achieve the ambitious goal of the developer, as well as a further developed one Power supply, outstanding components and a sophisticated structure.
 There are also flexible connection options including a phono preamp that uses DSP and is known as Intelligent Phono EQ.